Vandora-41/Vandora-41/README.md

 # 💫 About Me:
-🤝 I’m looking for help with UI design<br>🌱
+🤝 I’m looking for help with UI design<br>

 ## 🌐 Socials: